 Overweight people live longer; yeah right!

-Right on the front page of every newspaper and news outlet today was “Overweight People Live Longer."
+At one point, right on the front page of every newspaper and news outlet was “Overweight People Live Longer."
 Two-thirds of Americans are overweight or obese, and they are generally aware excess fat on the body is not healthy.
-So when word of a study like the recent one on body mass index (BMI) categories and mortality starts spreading through the news outlets, everyone listens, and many take the conclusions to be fact.
+So when word of a study like the one on body mass index (BMI) categories and mortality starts spreading through the news outlets, everyone listens, and many take the conclusions to be fact.
 Sadly this kind of news coverage does a disservice to an already overweight and misguided public, allowing them to believe that their excess body fat won’t harm them and influence many to maintain or add some pounds.
 I wonder how much more breast cancer and how many needless deaths this information will cause.

 This was a meta-analysis, pooling data from different studies that analyzed death from all causes with consideration of various BMI categories (normal weight: 18.5 – 24.9; overweight: 25.0 – 29.9; obesity: 30 or greater).
 The researchers found a small (6 percent) reduction in the risk of all-cause mortality for overweight compared to normal weight individuals, and an 18% increase in risk for obese compared to normal weight individuals.1